Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

-Now, let’s look at an interesting study published in the prestigious New England Journal of Medicine by Tang and colleague.
+Now, let’s look at an interesting study published in the prestigious New England Journal of Medicine by Tang and colleagues.
 It had two phases.

 In the first phase, the investigators gave healthy participants a phosphatidylcholine challenge using a stable isotope-labeled form of the phospholipid.
 They then used mass spectrometry to monitor choline metabolites before and after the suppression of gut microbiota with broad-spectrum antibiotics.

 They found that the phosphatidylcholine challenge increased all choline metabolites.
 Antibiotics suppressed the generation of TMAO metabolites.
-They reappeared after the antibiotics were discontinued.
+After the antibiotics were discontinued, they reappeared.